 In contrast, the price and quality of services are readily observable in fertility markets, resulting in fewer information frictions.
-Fertility clinics often list their prices online and are extensively discussed with patients before treatment, and patients assume the majority of these costs.
-The main goal of IVF - to have a live baby - is also straightforward, and outcome data is readily available to prospective patients.
-In fact, Bundorf et al. (2009) found that the introduction of fertility clinics report cards led consumers to alter their choice of clinics.
+Because patients assume the majority of IVF costs, fertility clinics often list their prices online and extensively discuss prices with patients before treatment.
+The main goal of IVF - to have a live baby - is also a straightforward outcome, and data on outcomes is readily available to prospective patients.
+In fact, Bundorf et al. (2009) found that the introduction of fertility clinic report cards led consumers to alter their choice of clinics.
 The salience and transparency of the live birth rate may motivate corporate owners to invest in quality to attract patients (Jin and Leslie 2003; Dranove and Jin 2010).
 The limited role of third-party payers may also lead corporate owners to engage in more price competition to increase IVF affordability and gain market share (Brown 2019; Sinaiko 2019).9